apache/shardingsphere/document/current/content/features/sharding/concept/sql.en.md

 Some databases (such as PostgreSQL) do not allow indexes with an identical name existing in the same database; other databases (such as MySQL), however, only forbid indexes with an identical name existing in the same table.
-Logic index is used in the former situation where it requires to rewrite index names in the same database but not in the same table as index name + table name, and the previous index name becomes logic index.
+Logic index is used in the former situation where it requires to rewrite index names in the same database but not in the same table as `index name + table name`, and the previous index name becomes logic index.